Dark Matter (H)eats Young Planets: Dark matter evaporation

 where the radius is normalised to the envelope size $r = R/R_E$, $\Phi(r)$ is the gravitational potential, $T(r)$ the temperature profile, the normalisation factor $N_0$ ensured that we have $N_\chi = 4 \pi \int_0^{R_E} r^2 n_\chi(r)$, and the LTE functions are given by

-For the LTE regime the above equation provides us with the DM density within the last scattering surface, to which we apply the Jeans' escape criterion, demanding that the total surface evaporation rate is below the capture rate.
-While for the isothermal, and transition regime we use the formalism of Ref.~\cite{1987ApJ...321..560G, 1990ApJ...356..302G} to determine the evaporation mass assuming a core temperature of $3000$ K. This leads to the evaporation contour, shown by the dotted lines in Figs.~\ref{fig:constraintsSD},~\ref{fig:constraintsSI}.
+where $ \theta$ indicates the Heaviside function.
+For the regime where the mean free path of DM becomes comparable to SM particles the above equation provides us with the DM density within the last scattering surface, to which we apply the Jeans' escape criterion, demanding that the total surface evaporation rate is below the capture rate.
+While for the isothermal, and transition regime we use the formalism of Ref.~\cite{1987ApJ...321..560G, 1990ApJ...356..302G} to determine the evaporation mass comparing the evaporation rate and the time-scale needed to reach annihilation equilibrium assuming a core temperature of $3000$ K. This leads to the evaporation contour, shown by the dotted lines in Figs.~\ref{fig:constraintsSD},~\ref{fig:constraintsSI}.
 Note that this line is only marking to lowest mass of the DM retained in the object if DM interacts through contact interactions only.
-In the presence of long range attractive forces, the evaporation contours are significantly moved to lower DM masses, as discussed in Ref.~\cite{Acevedo:2023owd}.
+In the presence of attractive long range forces, the evaporation contours are significantly moved to lower DM masses, as discussed in Ref.~\cite{Acevedo:2023owd}.